Creamy Herb Mushroom Chicken

-- In a small jar shake together 1 tbsp arrowroot flour and 1 tbsp water.
+- In a small jar shake together 1 tablespoon arrowroot flour and 1 tablespoon water.
 Then stir it into your sauce.
 The arrowroot flour will completely blend into the sauce and you'll notice the sauce thicken very quickly.
 (Unlike white flour you do not want to cook the arrowroot into the sauce at all.)

 - Place chicken thighs back in pan and top with chopped fresh thyme.

 - Serve over roasted potatoes, potato hash, cauliflower rice, or traditional rice to best take advantage of the yummy sauce.